juanmix13/pythonLoto/README.md

 # pythonLoto
-A python program to generate hot numbers for Spanish Loto
+A python program to generate hot numbers for Spanish Loto.
+It points to a file that contains the latest winner numbers.